 Try these other autumn salads:

-If you make this healthy-ish feelgood Autumn Pear Salad recipe, please be sure to leave a comment and/or give this recipe a rating!
+If you’ve tried this healthy-ish feel good Autumn Pear Salad recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
-And if you snapped some shots of it, use hashtag #feelgoodfoodie on Instagram so I can see your recreations.
+And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!